-DOWNLOADS Social Cohesion section of the Social Responsibility Report 4.3 million regional and hospital public-sector pensions, and various funds including a fund for work accident prevention and compensation and work-related illnesses.
+The Social Policy Department manages 4.3 million regional and hospital public-sector pensions, as well as various funds including a fund for work accident prevention and compensation and work-related illnesses.
 In order to modernise its services, the DPS has created digital platforms, such as Afilliés for pension scheme members (CNRACL, Ircantec, FSPOEIE, Mines, RAFP and Banque de France) and the PEP's platform for public employers which was launched in June 2020 to simplify procedures for the 30 specific services of 63,000 public employers and their 110,000 users.
-In total, in 2020, almost 2.8 million users used the Afilliés and PEP's platforms and our goal is to reach €4.9 million users by 2025.
+In total, in 2020, almost 2.8 million users used the Afilliés and PEP's platforms and our goal is to reach 4.9 million users by 2025.